dev-sec/ansible-collection-hardening/README.md

 ## Improving Kernel Audit logging

 By default, any process that starts before the `auditd` daemon will have an AUID of `4294967295`.
-To improve this and provide more accurate logging, it's reccomend to add the kernel boot parameter `audit=1` to you configuration.
+To improve this and provide more accurate logging, it's recommended to add the kernel boot parameter `audit=1` to you configuration.
 Without doing this, you will find that your `auditd` logs fail to properly audit all processes.

-For more information, please see this [upstream documentation](https://www.kernel.org/doc/html/latest/admin-guide/kernel-parameters.html) and your system's boot loader documentation, for how to configure additional kernel parameters.
+For more information, please see this [upstream documentation](https://www.kernel.org/doc/html/latest/admin-guide/kernel-parameters.html) and your system's boot loader documentation for how to configure additional kernel parameters.

 ## Local Testing